Doug-Pardee/LightZombie/README.markdown

 * **Code** -- here you'll find files for downloading, mixed in with some other stuff you probably don't care about.
-In particular, the README files are used by github to create descriptions like this one you're reading right now.
+In particular, the README files are used by github to create descriptions like this one you're reading right now, so there's no point in opening them because they're already displayed.
 To download a file,
 you'll probably need to click on the "Raw" option after you click the file.

 * **Issues** -- here you can enter an issue report for any problems that you find, and to see what issues have been reported and/or fixed.

-* **Wiki** -- here is some tech information provided by the LightZombie staff.
+* **Wiki** -- here is some tech information collected by the LightZombie staff.

+## Interested in contributing?

+Software developers are welcome to contribute;
+at the moment we could use Mac and Linux developers to support those platforms.
+To contribute, simply fork the project, make your changes, commit them and push them to the github repository, then submit a Pull Request (you might need to learn about git and github first).

+If you just want to contribute to the wiki, you'll need a github account.
+Then send an email to Doug-Pardee requesting access.
+The email address is in his github profile.

 ## The LightZombie necromancy staff: